HIGH POINT POOL, INCORPORATED

 4.4.
 Any member who is expelled or suspended shall cease to have any right to use the corporation’s facilities or vote at any meeting of members.
 An expelled member shall not be obliged to continue to pay dues; however, suspension of a member shall not relieve any member of his or her obligation to pay all applicable dues, charges, fees or assessments unless the Board of Directors in such suspension provides otherwise.

 4.5.
 A member may become an inactive member in good standing by paying the amount designated as the annual inactive fee as established by the Board of Directors and approved by the membership.
-There is no limit on how long a member may be inactive
+A member in inactive status requesting reinstatement to active status will be reinstated when the first vacancy occurs, and on payment of annual dues and any special assessments.

 5. MEETINGS OF MEMBERS